What is Understocking in Business? Understocking's Risks, Advantages, and Strategies

 Definition: Carrying costs are the expenses associated with holding and storing inventory.
 These include warehouse rent, insurance, utilities, and security costs.

 Impact of Understocking: While understocking reduces the physical amount of inventory, it might increase other operational costs.
-For instance, rush orders to replenish stock can lead to higher shipping costs, and maintaining a lean inventory might affect economies of scale in storage and distribution.
+Rush orders to restock can result in higher shipping costs.
+Also, keeping a small inventory might impact the savings you get from storage and distribution.

 Stockout Costs